-HOSPEEM has two bodies which govern the organisation and set its future direction.
-These are the HOSPEEM General Assembly and the HOSPEEM Steering Committee.
-The HOSPEEM General Assembly has the power to modify the organisations statutes and approve members and observers.
+- > HOSPEEM has two bodies that govern the organisation and set its future direction.
+These are the General Assembly and the HOSPEEM Steering Committee.

+- > The HOSPEEM General Assembly has the power to modify the organisation's statutes and accept applications by potential members and observers.
 It also has the power to appoint and dismiss the HOSPEEM Secretary General, the two vice Secretary Generals and the HOSPEEM Steering Committee.

-The HOSPEEM Steering Committee sets the strategic direction of the organisation.
-It also manages and administers the association and drafts the mandate on behalf of HOSPEEM, subject to final approval by the General Assembly, for negotiations on European collective agreements.
-The HOSPEEM Steering committee consists of the Secretary General, the two vice Secretary Generals, the Director, plus four other members elected from the HOSPEEM membership.
+- > The HOSPEEM Steering Committee sets the strategic direction of the organisation.
+It also manages and administers the association and drafts the mandates on behalf of HOSPEEM, subject to final approval by the General Assembly, for negotiations on European Social Partners' agreements.
+The HOSPEEM Steering Committee consists of the Secretary General, the two vice Secretary Generals plus four other members elected from the HOSPEEM membership.

-HOSPEEM also has a Board which consists of the Secretary General, the two vice Secretary Generals.
-The Board is involved in the day to day management of HOSPEEM.
+- > HOSPEEM also has a Board that consists of the Secretary General and the two vice Secretary Generals.
+The Board is involved in the day-to-day management of HOSPEEM.

-At the first HOSPEEM General Assembly in September 2005, the General Assembly elected the HOSPEEM Secretary General, the two Vice Secretary Generals along with the HOSPEEM Steering committee.
-At the General Assembly, the following positions were elected.

-- Secretary General Godfrey Perera (NHS Employers) - Vice Secretary General Silvana Dragonetti (ARAN) - Vice Secretary General Christina Carlsen (Danish Regions)

-The HOSPEEM Steering Committee

-- The HOSPEEM Board members

-- Brendan MULLIGAN (HSE)

-- Anette DASSAU (VKA)

-- Helen BOYER (FHF)

-All the positions were elected for a period of two years up to 2007.
-During this time the Secretary General, Vice Secretary Generals and Steering Committee oversaw the creation of the organisation, its recognition as a Social Partner and its establishment and major player in the European health arena.

-The statutory positions came up for renewal at the 2007 HOSPEEM General Assembly and the following positions were elected.

-- Secretary General Godfrey Perera (NHS Employers) - Vice Secretary General Marta Branca (ARAN)

-Vice Secretary General - Christina Carlsen (Danish Regions) Miroslav Jiránek (Czech Moravian Hospital Association) is currently covering for Ms Carlsen while she is on maternity leave

-The HOSPEEM Steering Committee was also elected at the 2007 General Assembly and consisted of the following people.

-- The HOSPEEM Board members

-- Ludwig Kasper (VÖWG)

-- Brendan Mulligan (HSE Irish Employers Agency)

-- Annette Dasau (VKA)

-- Miroslav Jiránek (Czech Moravian Hospital Association)
+- > Since December 2011 HOSPEEM has had a separate body responsible for advice on its financial matters, i.e. the Financial Advisory Committee.

-HOSPEEM Steering Committee renewed its composition in 2010:
+- > HOSPEEM Steering Committee's composition in 2012 was as follows:

-- Godfrey Perera Chairman
+- Godfrey Perera Secretary General

-- Miroslav Jiranek Vice-Chairman
+- Miroslav Jiranek Vice Secretary General

-- Tjitte Alkema
+- Tjitte Alkema Vice Secretary General

 - Jevgenijs Kalejs

 - Ulrike Neuhauser

 - Eva Weinreich-Jensen

+- Elvira Gentile

-A further vote on the make up of the positions of Secretary General and Vice Secretary General was in 2010:
+- > As a result of elections in the end of 2012 the positions of Secretary General and Vice Secretary Generals as of the beginning of 2103 will be given to:

-- Secretary General Godfrey Perera
+- Tjitte Alkema Secretary General

-- Vice Secretary General Miroslav Jiranek
+- Ulrike Neuhauser Vice Secretary General

-- Vice Secretary General Tjitte ALKEMA
+- Elvira Gentile Vice Secretary General

+- > HOSPEEM Financial Advisory Committee in 2012 is composed of:

+- John Delamere

+- Bjørn Henriksen

-The Secretary General, Vice Secretary Generals and Steering Committee will continue to oversee the growth of the organisation and will continue to set its future direction and goals.
+- Nadège Houdeau - > The Secretary General, Vice Secretary Generals, the Steering Committee will continue to oversee and foster the growth of the organisation and will continue to set its future direction and goals.